awslabs/raf/docs/wiki/1_getting_start/Build-on-Ubuntu-18.04.md

                                   # the cmake version installed by apt is too old
 ```

+On the other hand, if you encounter any library missing errors during the compilation,
+you could consider running the Ubuntu setup script here: `docker/install/ubuntu_install_core.sh`.
+It makes sure all essential packages are installed.

 Note that if you are using Ubuntu 20.10 or below, the ccache version via apt is 3.7-.
 Since ccache 4.0- does not support nvcc (CUDA compiler) well, it will result in
 cache miss for CUDA source files (e.g., CUTLASS).
 It means you may need to rebuild